-Category Program Description Eligible Households/Individuals Rental Assistance Choice Voucher program within the HCV Program, the Project Access Program, uses Rental Assistance Section 811 Project Rental Assistance (Section 811 PRA) Program The Section 811 PRA program provides project-based rental assistance for extremely low-income persons with disabilities linked with long term services.
-The higher of <=30% AMFI or <=Federal Poverty Level, part of one of the Target Populations Rental Assistance Emergency Housing Vouchers (EHV) The EHV Program provides rental subsidies for decent, safe and sanitary housing to eligible households who are homeless, or at risk of homelessness. <=50% AMFI Rental Assistance Tenant Based Rental Assistance (TBRA) Program HOME's TBRA Program provides rental subsidy, security and utility deposit assistance.
-The HOME-assisted tenant must participate in a self-sufficiency program. <=80% AMFI Multifamily Development Housing Tax Credit (HTC) Program and Multifamily Bond (MF Bond) Program The HTC and MF Bond Programs serve extremely low-, very low-, low- and moderate-income households and the funded properties must meet long-term rent restrictions.
+Category Program Description Eligible Households/Individuals Rental Assistance Section 8 Housing Choice Voucher (HCV) Program The HCV Program provides rental subsidies for decent, safe and sanitary housing to eligible households in 34 specific counties.
+A specialized program within the HCV Program, the Project Access Program, uses vouchers, including MVP vouchers, to assist persons with disabilities transitioning from institutions into housing in the community. <=50% AMFI Rental Assistance Section 811 Project Rental Assistance (Section 811 PRA) Program The Section 811 PRA program provides project-based rental assistance for extremely low-income persons with disabilities linked with long term services.
+The higher of <=30% AMFI or <=Federal Poverty Level, part of one of the Target Populations Rental Assistance Emergency Housing Vouchers (EHV) The EHV Program provides rental subsidies for decent, safe and sanitary housing to eligible households who are homeless, or at risk of homelessness. <=50% AMFI Rental Assistance Tenant Based Rental Assistance (TBRA) Program ital Assistance deposit assistance.
+The HOME-assisted tenant must participate in a self- Multifamily Development Housing Tax Credit (HTC) Program and Multifamily Bond (MF Bond) Program The HTC and MF Bond Programs serve extremely low-, very low-, low- and moderate-income households and the funded properties must meet long-term rent restrictions.
 All of the listed Multifamily Development programs are designed to provide a source of financing for the development of affordable housing, maximize the number of affordable units added to the state's housing supply, ensure that the state's affordable housing supply is well maintained and operated, serve as a credit to the communities in which affordable housing is constructed and operated, and prevent losses in the state's supply of affordable housing.
 Owners that receive funding for the construction, acquisition or rehabilitation of multifamily properties are required to offer a variety of tenant supportive services designed to meet the needs of the residents of the development. <80% AMFI for HTC and <60% AMFI for MF Bond Programs

-Category Program Description Eligible Households/Individuals Multifamily Development Multifamily Direct Loan (MF Direct Loan) Program The MF Direct Loan Program serves extremely low-, very low-, and low- income families and the funded properties are required to meet long- term rent restrictions.
+Category Program Description Eligible Households/Individuals Multifamily Development Multifamily Direct Loan (MF Direct Loan) Program The MF Direct Loan Program serves extremely low-, very low-, and low-income families and the funded properties are required to meet long-term rent restrictions.
 The MF Direct Loan Program is funded through HOME, NHTF, and TCAP RF funds.
 NHTF is unique in that it is specifically designed to increase and maintain the state's affordable rental housing supply for extremely low-income families, including homeless families.
 The higher of <=30% AMFI or <=Federal Poverty Level for NHTF and <80% AMFI for HOME, and TCAP RF